 Welcome to Ultimate Collaboration, your resource for exploring and celebrating the valuable contributions of farmers and their checkoff programs.
-Did you know producer-funded checkoffs not only support research and promotion benefitting farmers, but also contribute to rural communities and a more vibrant food system?
+Did you know producer-funded checkoffs, also known as agriculture promotion groups, not only support research and promotion benefitting farmers, but also contribute to rural communities and a more vibrant food system?
 It’s time to shine a spotlight on these stories of progress and raise awareness of the benefits of checkoffs beyond the agricultural community.

 “The [food] industry probably won’t spend the kind of dollars we do to get a new product launched,” says Ohio soybean grower Keith Kemp.
 “New market opportunities are huge because as long as we’re selling soybeans, every farmer is making more money.”